dogedogethedoge/class09/README.md

 equality constraints one at a time in any order, extending σ₀ to an actual unifier of the whole set of constraints.
-If at any point, we encounter a constraint that we cannot solve (e.g. `bool = int`), then we aboard and report a type error.
+If at any point, we encounter a constraint that we cannot solve (e.g. `bool = int`), then we abort and report a type error.

 For our example, we process the constraints in the order given above, starting with the constraint